MikeOrman/ProstaMine-Publication/README.md

-In this repository is the code accompanying the publication of ProstaMine
+In this repository is the accompanying code for the ProstaMine program.

-In the MetaAnalysis Folder
+The Meta-Analysis folder contains the code for performing consnensus clustering (Presented in Figure 2 and Supplementary Figure S2)

+The Shiny Application folder contains the code for creating the shiny app hosted at: